 Conditions has an Associates Group who will input into the programme.
-Associates working with the programme’s artists in 2018-19 include:
+Associates working with the programme’s artists since 2018-19 include:

-Ami Clarke, Paul Clinton, Pil & Galia Kollectiv, Ayesha Hameed, Danny Hayward, John Hill, Jean Matthee, Yuri Pattison, Clunie Reid, Tom Richards, Lou Lou Sainsbury, Sara Sassanelli, They Are Here, Maija Timonen, Nikhil Vettukattil, Marina Vishmidt and more to be confirmed.
+Ami Clarke, Paul Clinton, Pil & Galia Kollectiv, Ayesha Hameed, Danny Hayward, John Hill, Jean Matthee, Yuri Pattison, Clunie Reid, Tom Richards, Lou Lou Sainsbury, Sara Sassanelli, They Are Here, Maija Timonen, Nikhil Vettukattil and Marina Vishmidt.

 Conditions will examine art education and art production and think toward new conditions.

-We are starting with a space (a studio) and a programme (a structure).
+We started with a space (a studio) and a programme (a structure).

 The programme is focused around a number of loose themes.